andynines/bugevo/readme.txt

 tendencies will starve and not be able to pass on their DNA, as the principle of natural selection dictates.

-One can observe in this simulation that the most fit bugs are those who adapted to move in only a few directions, creating long gliding patterns.
-The simulation code within bugevo.lua is easily modifiable - alter its variables to observe the bugs discovering different strategies to survive in their new environment.
+One can observe in this simulation that successful populations generally evolve to move across the screen in a single direction as a herd!

 License
 ---